SummerSlam (2001): Preliminary matches

 In the sixth match, WCW Tag Team Champions The Brothers of Destruction (The Undertaker and Kane) faced WWF Tag Team Champions Diamond Dallas Page and Chris Kanyon in a Steel Cage match for both titles.
-Page attempted to escape the cage but Undertaker performed a Chokeslam on Page.
-Undertaker performed a Last Ride on Page to win the match.
+Page attempted to escape the cage but The Undertaker performed a Chokeslam on Page.
+The Undertaker performed a Last Ride on Page to win the match.

 In the seventh match, Stone Cold Steve Austin defended the WWF Championship against Kurt Angle.
 Austin performed a Stone Cold Stunner on Angle for a near-fall.
 Austin performed a second Stone Cold Stunner on Angle, causing Angle to roll out of the ring.
 Angle applied the Ankle Lock on Austin but Austin touched the ring ropes, forcing Angle to break the hold.
 Austin applied a Cobra Clutch on Angle but Angle ran forwards, causing Austin to roll out of the ring.
 Austin performed a third Stone Cold Stunner on Angle for a near-fall.
 Angle performed an Angle Slam on Austin for a near-fall.
-Austin attacked the referee and Angle performed a DDT on Austin for another near-fall.
-Austin attacked Angle with a low blow and performed a Stone Cold Stunner on another referee.
-Austin hit another referee with the title belt and ran into Angle, who performed an Angle Slam on Austin.
-Angle pinned Austin but another referee stopped the count to disqualify Austin.
+Austin attacked the WWF referee and Angle performed a DDT on Austin for another near-fall.
+Austin attacked Angle with a low blow and performed a Stone Cold Stunner on another WWF referee.
+Austin hit another WWF referee with the title belt and ran into Angle, who performed an Angle Slam on Austin.
+Angle pinned Austin but another referee, This time Alliance referee Nick Patrick stopped the count to disqualify Austin for excessive abuse towards the referees.
 Angle won by disqualification but Austin retained the title.
-After the match, Angle applied the Ankle lock on the referee.
+After the match, Angle applied the Ankle lock on Patrick.

 Main event

 In the main event, Booker T defended the WCW Championship against The Rock.
-Rock applied the Sharpshooter on Booker but Shane McMahon distracted the referee.
-Rock attacked Shane, allowing Booker to perform a Superkick on Rock for a near-fall.
-Rock performed a Catapult into an exposed turnbuckle on Booker and performed a DDT on Booker for a near-fall.
-Booker distracted the referee by trying to retrieve a steel chair placed in the ring by McMahon, allowing Shane to hit Rock with the title belt.
-The APA appeared, with Bradshaw performing a Clothesline from Hell on Shane in retaliation for Shane costing the APA their six-man tag team match.
-Booker performed a Book End on Rock for a near-fall.
-Rock performed a Spinebuster and a People's Elbow on Booker but Shane pulled the referee out of the ring, voiding the pinfall.
-Rock performed a Rock Bottom on Shane outside the ring.
-Booker performed a Scissors Kick on Rock and performed the Spinarooni.
-However; Rock quickly got up with a kip-up, no-selling the attack, and performed a Rock Bottom on Booker to win the Championship, his seventh World Championship overall and first WCW Championship reign.
+The Rock applied the Sharpshooter on Booker T but Shane McMahon distracted the referee.
+The Rock attacked McMahon, allowing Booker T to perform a Superkick on The Rock for a near-fall.
+The Rock performed a Catapult into an exposed turnbuckle on Booker T and performed a DDT on Booker T for a near-fall.
+Booker T distracted the referee by trying to retrieve a steel chair placed in the ring by McMahon, allowing McMahon to hit The Rock with the title belt.
+The APA appeared, with Bradshaw performing a Clothesline from Hell on McMahon in retaliation for McMahon costing the APA their six-man tag team match.
+Booker T performed a Book End on The Rock for a near-fall.
+The Rock performed a Spinebuster and a People's Elbow on Booker T but McMahon pulled the referee out of the ring, voiding the pinfall.
+The Rock performed a Rock Bottom on McMahon outside the ring.
+Booker T performed a Scissors Kick on The Rock and performed the Spinarooni.
+However; The Rock quickly got up with a kip-up, and performed a Rock Bottom on Booker T to win the WCW Championship, his seventh World Championship overall and first WCW Championship reign.